 Modern life is a tide of input, drawing us deeper into this collective dream we call “Samsara”—an increasingly distracted life.
 Yet neuroscientist Richard Davidson says: “A distracted mind is an unhappy mind.”

-The practices of the Namchak lineage, along with The Academy of Love and Learning’s “Learning as a Practice” help us to wake up from our dream.
+The practices of the Namchak lineage, along with The Academy for the Love of Learning’s “Learning as a Practice” help us to wake up from our dream.

 We then can live a more happy, meaningful life—the life that we came here to live.